The Austrian e-card System

 Only the cardholder’s administrative data is stored on the e-card i.e. name, academic title, insurance number, card serial number, sex and user group identification.

 On the reverse of the e-card is the European Health Insurance Card (EHIC).
-The EHIC replaces the international health insurance voucher (form E111) for the claim of medical treatment during temporary visits (e.g. holiday) in member states of the European Union, the European Economic Area, Switzerland, Macedonia and Serbia.
+The EHIC replaces the international health insurance voucher (form E111) for the claim of medical treatment during temporary visits (e.g. holiday) in member states of the European Union, the European Economic Area, Switzerland, Macedonia Serbia, Montenegro as well as Bosnia and Herzegowina.

 Additionally, the e-card contains signature applications.